esy/esy/docs/getting-started.md

    We're now ready to build and distribute the hello world program.

 3. Optionally, create a `dune-project` file.
-If you dont, Dune will create it for you.
+If you don't, Dune will create it for you.

 ```